Asthma Treatment in Erie, PA

 However, it’s very possible a variety of other conditions are causing these symptoms, such as different allergies.
 Consult with your pediatrician about whether or not your child has asthma.

-If you think your child has asthma, call Community Health Net at (814) 455-7222 to set up an appointment.
+If you think your child has asthma, Community Health Net can help with diagnosis and provide treatment if necessary.
+Give us a call today at (814) 455-7222 to set up an appointment in Erie, PA.